KhurrumA/Group-Project/README.md

 - `GET /admin/:slug`: Retrieves and renders all reviews for a course (protected, admin-only route).
 - `DELETE /reviews/:id`: Deletes a specific review (protected, admin-only route).

-Please ensure that you have the necessary authentication and authorization mechanisms in place to protect these routes as indicated.

-### Common Errors and Solutions
+# Common Errors and Solutions

 - **Database Connection Issues**: If you're experiencing connection issues on restricted networks like University Wi-Fi, try using mobile data or a VPN.
 - **JWT Malformed Error**: In developer mode, if you encounter this error, log in again.